Description

 nc tethys.picoctf.net <PORT_FROM_INSTANCE>Solution

-This step advances beyond heap-0 by requiring controlled overwrite rather than just a null byte.
+This step advances beyond heap-0 by requiring a controlled overwrite rather than just a null byte.
 The challenge now checks that

-pwndbg'sheapcommand visualize chunk layout in gdb, making it easier to measure these offsets dynamically. - Step 2Append the magic stringAppend pico immediately after the 32-byte filler when using menu option 2.
-The null terminator follows pico, leaving safe_var == "pico".
+safe_varis untouched; one byte too many with the wrong content corrupts it to the wrong value.
+In real exploits targeting allocator metadata (free-list pointers, size fields), the offset from the overflow buffer to the target comes from this same chunk-layout inspection. - Step 2Append the magic stringAppend pico immediately after the 32-byte filler when using menu option 2.
+The null terminator follows pico, leaving safe_var == "pico".bash

 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAApicoLearn more